Language Translation

 The following information is intended to explain the administrative appeal process of an Indiana Department of Environmental Management (IDEM) agency action.
 This information is not a substitute for an attorney's advice or intended to cover every possible part of an administrative appeal.

-If appealing an IDEM decision without an attorney, you will need to be completely familiar with the following statutes (IC) and regulations (Indiana Administrative Code or IAC) for your appeal:
+If appealing an IDEM decision, you will need to be completely familiar with the following statutes (IC) and regulations (Indiana Administrative Code or IAC) for your appeal:

 Administrative Orders and Procedures Act IC 4-21.5-3